I believe this to be an experimental Holley carburetor from the early development of the Model A in 1927.

 It is a fact that a number of rare Model T and A items got sold at that auction including such things as an experimental X-8 engine.

 George Holley's company had previously had the inside track with Henry Ford supplying carburetors, but was forced to compete to save the business.

-A Zenith carburetor design prevailed in the end, but Holley was able to supply many carburetors to Ford under license from Zenith.
 This may have been a failed attempt at a Holley design for the A.

+The familiar Zenith carburetor design ultimately prevailed in the testing, but Holley was able to supply many carburetors to Ford under license from Zenith.
+This was due to the fact that Zenith was not set up for high volume automotive production, whereas Holley had the capacity to supply Ford volumes.

 This carb is somewhat similar to some Model T carburetors, but has the distinctive Model A choke control and gas adjusting valve.
 It is marked as a Model 440, but I do not believe it was commercially produced.